Maintaining Status: It's your responsibility.

 - Photocopy of your most recent visa stamp

-- Financial support documents no more than 6 months old
+- Financial support documents less than 6 months old

 - Original transcript and course registration at UWG

-F1 students who contact ISAP before course withdrawal may be eligible to receive "approved early withdrawal".
-This is one of the reasons for termination of status, which best facilitate a return to active status and future visa approval, if needed.
+F1 students who contact ISAP before course withdrawal may be eligible to receive "approved early withdrawal."
+This termination reason allows for return to active status and future visa approval, if needed.

 - Granted solely by USCIS.
 ISAP makes the request for you in SEVIS.